Ellabelle Davis

 Ellabelle Davis (17 March 1907 — 15 November 1960) was an American singer who began her public musical career as a soloist in a concert with the Naumburg Orchestral Concerts, at the Naumburg Bandshell, Central Park, in 1940.
 She then went on to perform at The Town Hall in 1942.
 As an opera singer, Davis played the lead role of Aida during her 1946 performance at the Opera Nacional in Mexico.
 She resumed her role as Aida at La Scala in 1949 and recorded for Decca in February 1950.
 Posthumously, an opera based on Davis was performed in 2009 and she was inducted into the New Rochelle Walk of Fame in 2011.

 Early life and education

 On 17 March 1907, Davis was born in New Rochelle, New York.
 Growing up, Davis was a choir singer and performed recitals together with her pianist sister.
 For her education, Davis was tutored by Reina LeZar and William Patterson.
+She was also an honorary member of Zeta Phi Beta sorority.